 The Southern Rolling Plains can be a harsh environment.
 Some people might say its ugly, but they haven’t seen an Open RX sunrise, or a deer walking past their bedroom, or a turkey grazing across the canyon.
 We take a camera with us even when we are working because this is a beautiful place.
 Some of these photos have been used on our annual Christmas card.

 People ask if we are affected by the prairie fires.
-Generally not but this summer (2011) there have been two fires really close.
-Below is a picture of one that was just a few miles away and burned for 3 days.
-After that are before and after pictures taken by Jeff Bonner of a fire in Gray County.
-The fire started in March 2006.
-The after picture is August 2008.
+Generally not, but they can be very destructive.
+Below are pictures taken by Jeff Bonner of a fire in Gray County.
+The fire started in March 2006 and is shown in the first photo.
+The second photo was taken in August 2008.
 Nature is a great doctor!

 The great snow storm of 2011 was not too bad.
 Ellen was comfortable bundled up in bed!
 The animals survived just fine.
 Cheyenne had great fun in her first winter.
 The cattle were actually warm (they stayed in the canyons most of the time).
 Margarita (the horse) was cold, but she avoided going into her shed from some strange reason.
 The deer were very eager to come up to the house.
 Finally a couple of pictures of snow on the sunflower seed pods.

 Cheyenne in her first snow — Feb 2011